Stateware/Dav3i/doc/FrontEndArchitecture.md

  4. Current data for default Heat Mapped Stat (HMS) The Lookup Table exists so that for a selected country or region, a CC2 code can used to find its corresponding CID in order to query a server, and its name can be found to display over the relevant graphs.
 It also includes data for 1 trend for 1 year, to be used to color the map based on its value (heat map).

-Country/Region Data refers to the data stored locally after parsing a country or region's JSON objects after they are received from the server.
+Country/Region Data refers to the data stored locally after parsing a country/region's (or many) JSON object(s) after they are received from the server.
 Each time a new country/region selection is made, a new query is made to the server.
 Inbetween country/region selections, all data for selected countries/regions is stored client-side.
-Each stat is stored as either a 1D or 2D array, with 1 of 3 possible schemes:
+The local data is stored as a 3D array A[x][y][z], where x indicates a particular stat, and y and z fit the following schemes:

-**Scheme 0:** A[x]: Used for single country/region query, for stats that do not include bounds.
+**Scheme 0:** A[y][z]: Used for single country/region query, for stats that do not include bounds.
+ * y is unused, but still exists in the data structure to ensure a uniform return type from the parser.
+The stat's value exists in the row y = 1, for uniformity with scheme 1.
- * x corresponds to the value of the stat at time = 1980 + x.
+ * z corresponds to the value of the stat at time = 1980 + z.

-**Scheme 1:** A[x][y]: Used for single country/region query,
+**Scheme 1:** A[y][z]: Used for single country/region query, for stats that include bounds.
- * x corresponds to upper bound when x = 0, the stat's value when x = 1, and lower bound when x = 2.
+ * y corresponds to upper bound when y = 0, the stat's value when y = 1, and lower bound when y = 2.
- * y corresponds to the value of the upper bound, stat, and lower bound at time = 1980 + y.
+ * z corresponds to the value of the upper bound, stat, and lower bound at time = 1980 + z.

-**Scheme 2:** A[x][y]: Used for multiple country/region query.
+**Scheme 2:** A[y][z]: Used for multiple country/region query.
- * x corresponds to country, enumerated based on the order in which it was queried.
+ * y corresponds to country, enumerated based on the order in which it was queried.
- * y corresponds to the value of the stat at time = 1980 + y.
+ * z corresponds to the value of the stat at time = 1980 + z.

-For a single country/region, both schemes 0 and 1 will be stored, with each being used dependent on whether the server data has upper and lower bounds.
+For a single country/region, both schemes 0 and 1 will be used, with each being used dependent on whether the stat has upper and lower bounds.
 For multiple countries/regions, scheme 2 will be used for all stats.

 Queried CIDs is a 1D array that includes the last queried CIDs, to be used by the graphing function to interpret Scheme 2.